-Add custom style and organize your blocks with Themes to easily carry designs across multiple templates.
+Add custom style and organize your blocks with Themes to carry designs across multiple emails.
 Fonts, background image, link color, and more can be set with the theme editor.
-Once a theme is created you can handpick only the blocks your theme needs to empower anyone on your team to create design compliant email templates with the email builder.
+Once a theme is created you can handpick only the blocks your theme needs to empower anyone on your team to create design compliant emails with the email builder.

 Getting Started with Themes